Serving All of Georgia, Florida, & Texas

 The compensation that’s awarded after a bus accident must cover those injuries that can be demonstrated to be a direct result of the accident and the other party’s negligence.
 One of the critical components of seeking compensation is demonstrating the connection between the costs that you are seeking to have covered and the case.
 That’s why it’s critical that you keep a good record of any bills, doctor’s notes, and other documentation relating to your injuries.

 The costs that are compensated will be paid through economic and non-economic damages.
 This addresses both the financial losses that you suffered as a result of the accident and the psychological and emotional impact as well.
-Some of the costs that are commonly covered include:

 • Medical bills, including future medical bills